hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Properties.md

 ![](img/Properties/12.png)

+* To add a Property Set Key, enter a *Name* and then use the *Property* drop-down to select a Property.
-In this example, two Keys have been added and mapped to Properties.
+* In this example, two Keys have been added and mapped to Properties.

+<q>**Cannot add Property Set Keys?** In order to add a Property Set Key to a Property Set, you must first create at least one Property for your game.
+If you haven't yet created at least one Property, you'll see a warning on the *Property Set Keys* panel and the *Add* button will not be available when you create and edit Property Sets.</q>

 *4.* Click to *Save and Close* the new Property Set.